dylankaufman/sfguides/site/devlabs/getting_started_with_snowflake.md

 URL: `s3://snowflake-workshop-lab/citibike-trips`

 Positive
 : The S3 bucket for this lab is public so you can leave the key fields empty.
-Such buckets will likely require key information in the future.
+In the future, you may use S3 buckets and other cloud sources that are not public and they will usually require key information.

 ![create stage settings](assets/4PreLoad_12.png)